 Few tips for families with young kids:

-- We felt much more safe when our kids wore their helmets during the tubing
+- We felt much safer when our kids wore their helmets during the tubing

 - When temperatures are dropping, make sure to keep the kids’ hands and feet warm.
 We used shoe sole heaters for the kids and we kept going in and out of the main building to warm up.
 The main building offers many restaurants and cafes for a nice break